MSRConnections/Azure-training-course/Day 1/4. HOL Manage Microsoft Azure Storage/HOL.md

     _Uploaded Files_

     Files stored in the Blob Storage Service can simply referred to as blobs.
 You can see basic information about the blob such as its name, when last modified, length and content type.
-Each storage account in Windows Azure can hold up to 200TB which could consist of many large blobs, or even one 200GB blob.
+Each storage account in Microsoft Azure can hold up to 200TB which could consist of many large blobs, or even one 200GB blob.

 1. Double click the file **Sample.txt** and you will find more information.
 You can find the properties and metadata.
 Since the file is a text file, Azure Storage Explorer displays its contents.